 Given how extensive a kitchen renovation is, you might want to consider hiring a designer instead of relying solely on the kitchen cabinet workshop and its in-house design teams.
 One of the main decisions when choosing timeless kitchen design elements is whether to opt for a separate or equipped kitchen.
 Whether your kitchen is a kitchen type, U-shaped, L-shaped, built along a single wall, or open-plan, be sure to consider the classic kitchen triangle when planning the space to determine the most functional relationship between the oven, sink and refrigerator.
 Shaker-style cabinets never go out of style, which is why you'll see them in most kitchen designs.

 Equipped kitchens ensure that you maximize your space down to the last inch, especially if you're going the tailor-made route and, whether they seem independent or not, they're usually better at creating an aerodynamic look in a small kitchen.
-While classic white is a popular color in kitchen cabinets (and honestly, you can't go wrong with that in terms of style longevity), it's worth using a carefully chosen neutral color, such as cream, pale gray, light earthy green, pale blue, or beige, if you want to create a more individual look without damaging the long-term credentials of the kitchen in the long run.
-And while painting your bedroom with a different color may not be a big project, painting or changing kitchen cabinets can be expensive and time consuming.
+While classic white is a popular color in kitchen cabinets (and honestly, you can't go wrong with that in terms of style longevity), it's worth using a carefully chosen neutral color such as cream, pale gray, light earthy green, pale blue or beige if you want to create a more individual look without damaging the long-term credentials of the kitchen in the long run.
+And while painting your bedroom with a different color may not be a big project, painting or changing kitchen cabinets can be expensive and time consuming which is why it would be best to get in touch with a kitchen cabinet expert like Kitchen Cabinetry of Orlando to help you choose.
 Whether you choose a shade of wood or a colored finish, consider buying a closet door in the color of your choice so that you can see how it looks with the other colors in your kitchen.